 One of only around 100 mediators in the world who have been Certified by the Institute for the Study of Conflict Transformation, Dan received his law degree, cum laude, from the University of Minnesota School of Law, his M.A. in Counseling Psychology from the University of Minnesota, and his B.A., with honors, from the University of California at Berkeley.
 Before creating Simon Mediation, he worked as a business litigation attorney and as a family business consultant.
 See Dan’s CV here.

-Dan is a past Chair of the Minnesota State Bar Association’s ADR (Alternative Dispute Resolution) Section, and served for 6 years as a member of the Minnesota Supreme Court’s ADR Ethics Board (responsible for upholding ethical standards of ADR providers).
+Dan is a past Chair of the Minnesota State Bar Association’s ADR (Alternative Dispute Resolution) Section, and served for 6 years on the Minnesota Supreme Court’s ADR Ethics Board (responsible for upholding ethical standards of ADR providers).
 He’s a member of the Board of Directors and also a Fellow of the Institute for the Study of Conflict Transformation.
 Dan maintains the highest possible rating (AV – Preeminent) from Martindale Hubbell and the highest possible rating (10.0 – Superb) on Avvo.com.
 He divides his time between Los Angeles and Minnesota, and works with corporations and individuals globally.

 Transformative Mediation* supports clients in their own process of gaining the clarity and confidence to pursue what they need while they increase their capacity to bring a challenging situation to a peaceful conclusion.
 It’s incredibly efficient because it helps clients focus directly on the heart of their conflict.
 Clients most often reach solutions that they feel genuinely good about in a matter of hours.
 Transformative Mediation inspires clients to stand up for themselves, while facilitating their understanding of each other.
 This is because transformative mediation addresses conflict at its most important level—its core reason for being.
 Rather than imposing a settlement on the parties, the transformative mediator supports both parties in their own efforts to improve their interaction.
 As they discuss their conflict, they can either uncover and address underlying issues, or they can proceed directly to working out the terms of an agreement.
 Transformative mediation is the approach that is most likely to lead to settlement of the dispute.